hl7dk/kl-gateway/input/pagecontent/StructureDefinition-klgateway-care-follow-up-observation-intro.md

 ### Scope and usage
-FollowUpObservation is used for documenting the result of a follow-up procedure, as documented by FSIII.
+FollowUpObservation is optional.
+It is used to document the result of a follow-up procedure, as described by FSIII.
 Follow-ups are documented using this profile, whether they are documented by suppliers during an intervention, or documented by autorities, at planned follow-ups.

 The profile has the Follow-up result in Observation.valueCodeableConcept.coding